 For people whose licenses have already been suspended, it may be possible to get the license reinstated by having a DMV Hearing.
 A DMV hearing is like a trial, and there is an administrative judge who determines whether the person's license was wrongly suspended.
 As with any judicial proceeding, people are encouraged to have an attorney appear for them at a DMV hearing.

 Yes.
-Consequently, anyone charged with speeding in a work zone should consider trying to fight the ticket in pursuit of a charge reduction or dismissal.
+Consequently, anyone charged with a traffic violation should consider trying to fight the ticket in pursuit of a charge reduction or dismissal.

 Usually no. But if the defendant wants to get the speeding charge reduced to a non-moving violation, doing traffic school may be the only way to go.
-Non-moving violations are much better to have than tickets for speeding in a work zone because non-moving violations carry no demerit points.
+Non-moving violations are much better to have than tickets for speeding because non-moving violations carry no demerit points.5